-Here's one that makes little sense: why shouldn't I keep my razor in my bathroom?
-After all, I only use it when I'm in the shower or bath!
+Here's one that makes little sense: Why shouldn't you keep your razor in your bathroom?
+After all, you only use it when you're in the shower or bath.

 Well, if you want to use your razors longer and get a better shave, you're better off keeping your razors somewhere else.
 The humidity will oxidize (or rust) the razor blades and dull them.